shakfu/py-js/README.md

 3. The external itself as a container for the python interpreter: a custom python distribution (zipped or otherwise) is stored inside the external bundle itself, which can make it portable and usable in standalones.

-As of this writing all three deployment scenarios are availabe, however it is worth looking more closely into the tradeoffs in each case.
+As of this writing all three deployment scenarios are availabe, however it is worth looking more closely into the tradeoffs in each case, and a number of build variations exist.
 This topic is treated in more detail below (see [Build Variations](#build-variations))

 Deployment Scenario  | `py` | `pyjs`
 :------------------- | :--: | :--------: